ArduPilot/ardupilot_wiki/common/source/docs/common-ads-b-receiver.rst

 Vehicle Database
 ================

-When enabled, the ADS-B library will store information for up to 25 vehicles detected by the ADS-B receiver.
+When enabled, the ADS-B library will store information for up to 50 vehicles detected by the ADS-B receiver but can be further limited using the :ref:`ADSB_LIST_SIZE <ADSB_LIST_SIZE>` parameter.
 Due to some experimental work in other features, such as EKF2, available RAM may be limited.
 It is important to note that when ADS-B is disabled (ADSB_ENABLE=0) then the memory is released, effectively freeing up about 1KB of RAM.
 When